-Note: Your operating system must have RAID support to enable the hot-plug capability of the drives.
+Note: Your operating system must have RAID support to enable the hot-plug capability of the hard drives.

-Figure 6-2.
-Removing a SATA Drive Carrier
+Figure 6-6.
+Removing a Hard Drive

-Warning: Use caution when working around the backplane.
+Caution: Use caution when working around the hard drive backplane.
 Do not touch the backplane with any metal objects and make sure no ribbon cables touch the backplane or obstruct the holes, which aid in proper airflow.